liqd/aula/docs/docker-howto.md

 1. push aula feature branch, wait for travis, merge, ./make-version.sh
 1. move submodule in aula-docker to new aula master
 1. push aula-docker
+1. wait for the quay.io/liqd/aula build
+1. run the tag-latest-build.sh on your local, which checks out the latest build, tags it with the git hash and pushes the tag to quay.io

 FIXME: we should probably provide some of the shell commands to do all that?